antonbabenko/terraform-best-practices/README.md

 ## Contributions

-I always want to get feedback and update this book as the community mature and new ideas are implemented and verified over time.
+I always want to get feedback and update this book as the community matures and new ideas are implemented and verified over time.

-If you are interested in certain topics please [open an issue](https://github.com/antonbabenko/terraform-best-practices/issues), or thumb up an issue you want to be covered most.
-If you feel that **you have content** and you want to contribute, write a draft and submit a pull request (don't worry about writing good text at this point!)
+If you are interested in specific topics, please [open an issue](https://github.com/antonbabenko/terraform-best-practices/issues), or thumb up an issue you want to be covered.
+If you feel that **you have content** and you want to contribute, write a draft and submit a pull request (don't worry about writing good text at this point!).

 ## Authors